raizen74/aws-mle/README.md

 !["FSx Lustre"](lustre.jpg)

 - **File mode** downloads training data to a local directory in a Docker container.
 - **Pipe mode** streams data directly to the training algorithm.
+Mainly replaced by Fast file mode.
-- **Fast file mode**: **Best suited for workloads with many small files.
-Only available for S3 data**.
+- **Fast file mode**: **Not compatible with FSx for Lustre.
+Best suited for workloads with many small files.
+Only available for S3 data.
+Can do random access but is better suited for sequential access**.
 Provides the benefits of both file mode and pipe mode.
 For example, fast file mode gives SageMaker the flexibility to access entire files in the same way as file mode.
 Additionally, fast file mode provides the better performance of pipe mode.
+- **Amazon S3 Express One Zone**: High performance, works with File, Pipe and Fast-File modes.
+- Lustre and NFS require VPC.

 **Fast file mode** gives the model the ability to begin training before the entire dataset has finished loading.
 Therefore, fast file mode **decreases the startup time**.
 As the training progresses, **the entire dataset will load**.
 Therefore, you must **have enough space** within the storage capacity of the training instance.

 ## SageMaker Ground Truth

 Amazon SageMaker Ground Truth is used for building highly accurate training datasets for machine learning quickly.
 It does involve human annotators for labeling data, but it is not specifically designed for monitoring or human review of model predictions in production

+SageMaker Ground Truth offers **active learning**, which automates the labeling of simpler cases based on previously labeled data while allowing human labelers to handle more complex instances.
+This reduces the cost of labeling while maintaining accuracy.

 ## SageMaker Jumpstart